nielswritescode/eventsite/_philosophy/Unconditionally_given.md

 layout: post
 ---

-This section is part of a practical *sulfur* framework.
-It is meant as an example to the *sulfur* theory.
+This section is part of a practical *TIDSUO* framework.
+It is meant as an example to the *TIDSUO* theory.

-Gatherings always have a cost type, such as free, paid, or donation-based. *Sulfur* needs a new cost type.
+Gatherings always have a cost type, such as free, paid, or donation-based. *TIDSUO* needs a new cost type.
 We propose the name *Unconditionally Given* and set some guidelines for this cost type.

 ### Guidelines
 - There is no entry fee for the gathering.